 During the 45-minute performance, the multimedia fountain show with synchronized water jets, lights, and music will wow all your senses.
 Plus, it has 3D projects on the water as well.

-This is the perfect place to wrap up day 1 in Bucharest.
-I’m bummed that I missed a spectacular show.
+I’m disappointed that I missed a spectacular show.
 But seeing the fountain during the day ain’t bad either.

-If you think Bucharest Old Town is awesome during the day, you’ll have to go back at night and see how the small cobblestone streets come alive.
+If you think Bucharest Old Town is incredible during the day, you’ll have to go back at night and see how the small cobblestone streets come alive.

-Many people visit the city just to indulge in a bit of partying because Bucharest nightlife scene is some of the best in Europe.
-Many bars and clubs open late and some even stays open until the sun comes up.
+Many people visit the city just to indulge in a bit of partying because the Bucharest nightlife scene is one of the best in Europe.
+Many bars and clubs open late and some even stay open until the sun comes up.

-As a solo traveller, I’m not a big fan for staying out late.
-But I enjoyed walking around Bucharest Old Town at night even just to soak up a bit of excitement.
+As a solo traveller, I’m not a big fan of staying out late.
+But I enjoyed walking around Bucharest Old Town at night ,even just to soak up a bit of excitement.
 It is safe to walk around even on your own.

 2 Days in Bucharest: other unique things to see in Bucharest